tlwilliams895/gis-devops/src/objectives.rst

 - Use Git polling to trigger a Jenkins Project to run
 - Configure Jenkins to run and show results of tests
 - Create a Jenkins Project to deliver the build artifact (.jar file)
+- Awareness of Known Vulnerabilities security issue and how to prevent it

 .. _week05-day5-objectives: